-Note: For Black History Month, we will be honoring some of the many Black Quakers who have contributed to the world of Friends and beyond.
-Barrington Dunbar (1901-1978), like many others, challenged white Friends to take a more active approach in addressing racism and white supremacy.
+Note: Barrington Dunbar (1901-1978), like many others, challenged white Friends to take a more active approach in addressing racism and white supremacy.
 He asked Friends to show their support for the Black Power Movement even though its violent rhetoric often felt alienating to pacifist Friends.
 Although we cannot know what Friend Barrington would have to say about current events, it is easy to imagine him challenging white Friends to support the Black Lives Matter movement today.
-Barrington was very active in the Religious Society of Friends, and his words are still relevant for Friends today.
+Barrington was very active in the Religious Society of Friends, and his words are still relevant for Friends (and others) today.

-His essay, "Black Power's Challenge to Quaker Power," first caught my attention in the book, Black Fire: African American Quakers on Spirituality and Human Rights, published by Quaker Press of Friends General Conference in 2011, which is available for purchase on their website.
+His essay, "Black Power's Challenge to Quaker Power," first caught my attention in the book, Black Fire: African American Quakers on Spirituality and Human Rights, published by Quaker Press of Friends General Conference in 2011.
 Published first in 1968 by Friends Journal, this essay challenges Friends to see the hidden violence that operates in white communities and highlights the necessity of doing anti-racism and social justice work as an extension of our belief that there is "that of God" in everyone.
 Please consider sharing this essay with your Quaker meeting.
 Queries for worship and discussion can be found at the bottom of the page. - Greg Elliott

 Black Power’s Challenge to Quaker Power